 15th Annual Expo Tequila, Tijuana BC, Mexico 14-17 Oct 2015

-Waiting for this year's location to be announced.
-Last year the Tequila Expo was held at Ave.
-Revolution and Calle 7ma. in Centro Tijuana, Baja California, Mexico.
-The dates for this event seem to fluctuate so it's best to confirm with the Tijuana Tourism Bureau (telephone from the US is 1-888-775-2417).
+The 2015 Tequila Expo will be held at Ave.
+Revolution and Calle 3ra. in Centro Tijuana, Baja California, Mexico.
+The dates and location for this event fluctuate so it's best to confirm with the Tijuana Tourism Bureau or TJ Expo Tequila Website http://www.expo-tequila.com/.
 This Expo provides attendees the opportunity to experience different aspects of Mexico's culture (traditional Mexican cuisine, mariachi music, and dancers combined with a huge selection of agave-based spirits).
 There are numerous booths manned by Tequila/Mezcal representatives offering samples of their brands.
 There is plenty of tequila available for purchase throughout the event.
-Entrance fee is nominal.
-Click here to view photos from the Tijuana 2010 EXPO TEQUILA, 2012 EXPO TEQUILAand 2013 EXPO TEQUILA.
+Entrance fee is usually about $6US.
+Click here to view photos from 2008 thru 2015 Tijuana Tequila ExposPhoto Gallery Selection

 7th Annual Arizona Taco Festival & Tequila Expo, Scottsdale, 16-17 October 2016